SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

 !!!
 Note

     You can also define certain block variations by adding a data value to the block ID. `wool:1` is orange wool for instance.
 This can't be defined alongside block states.
-You can find these data values in places like the Minecraft Wiki.
+You can do `;blockid -d` To get the id along with the data value of the block you look at.

 ### Random Pattern